hayden4r4/Delta-Gamma-Hedger/README.md

 ## Disclosure:
 I have yet to test this script in a live market, only offline testing to ensure orders are placed properly.
 I have attempted to make this code as solid as possible, as I do plan on using this myself occasionally, however it is up to you to evaluate the code and determine if it accomplishes what you seek and does so correctly, **I highly encourage you to do this**.
 I will note that this is my first automated trading project, I do not consider myself a professional coder, therefore **please thoroughly evaluate before using this code**.
-While delta neutral strategies may have a high win rate, they also have extreme long tail risk, please consider and understand the risks of delta neutral before doing so.
+While delta neutral strategies may have a high win rate, they also have extreme long tail risk, please consider and understand the risks of delta neutral trading before doing so.